How to get from Genoa to Portofino, what to see, where to swim, and how to avoid tourist mistakes.

 Camogli is more authentic, less touristy, and more relaxed than Portofino.
 Best place nearby for fresh seafood and sunset dinners.

-See the Portofino & Beyond tour →Consider a tourist boat from Porto Antico in Genoa.
+Consider a tourist boat from Porto Antico in Genoa.
 Seasonal routes connect Genoa, Portofino, San Fruttuoso, and Camogli.
 Sometimes the boat journey itself becomes a highlight.
 Best during warmer months with good sea conditions.
+Check the current timetable and tickets on the official Golfo Paradiso Tour dei Due Golfi page.

 Many harbor restaurants are overpriced.
 I recommend Santa Margherita Ligure or Camogli.
 Camogli in particular offers excellent seafood, better prices, and a more authentic atmosphere.